1 year living in Los Angeles....CHECK! Now, I am finally ready to share my story on how I landed my first job in L.A. before I made the big move.

 3. Go Back Home: Go back to your current job and carry-on as normal, while you wait to hear back from your interviews.

-4. Delay The Start Time: Once you get an offer, delay the start time as much as you can.
+4. Delay The Start Time: Once you get an offer, then try to delay the start time as much as you can.
 I delayed mine two weeks, so I could put in my two weeks at my old job.
 You always want to leave a job on good terms.
-I am still a remote employee at my Chicago job and very close friends with those employees.
+My boss in Chicago even kept me on as a remote employee for another year part-time, which gave the extra income I needed to make a living here.
+I am also still close friends with those employees.

 5. Be Willing To Move Right Away: Follow your plan and know you are ready to go, because it's now or never.
 I had my last day at my old job on a Friday, moved on Saturday, and started my job Monday.
-I also lived in one room in an Airbnb with my roommate I had just met for two weeks :)
+I also lived in one room in an Airbnb with my roommate I had just met for two weeks before we were able to secure our apartment.:)

 MY STORY IN SHORT: I used a friends L.A. address to apply for jobs, received call backs, took a flight to do the interviews, went back home, got a two job offers, accepted one, gave my two week notice for my old job, and moved!
 The next couple of days I packed my car up to be shipped, took my two biggest suitcases, and got on a one-way flight not even knowing exactly where I was living.
 People thought I was a little bit crazy...but guess what?
 I knew I could do it and I did it!
 I figured out everything else along the way and it all worked out.

 I may not have landed a job in my dream industry right away, but it was the perfect step in the right direction to prepare me to land my next job.
 In just nine months after moving, I secured a new position.
-I currently work as a Public Relations and Social Media Coordinator in the entertainment industry and couldn't be happier!
+I currently work in Talent Publicity at an award winning PR firm, handling high-profile clients on a daily basis.

 This post has already been lengthy, so if you have any questions about anything I discussed feel free to leave a comment or email me.
 I would be happy to go more in depth about what I did and offer more advice to help you :)